Estadio General Pablo Rojas

 Estadio General Pablo Rojas, locally known as La Olla or La Nueva Olla and for sponsorship reasons known as Estadio ueno La Nueva Olla, is a football stadium in the neighbourhood of Barrio Obrero in Asunción, Paraguay.
 It is the home of Cerro Porteño.
 The stadium's nickname, La Olla, meaning The Pot in English, was given by the club's former president, General Pablo Rojas, after whom the stadium was named following his death.
 The stadium was used during the 1999 Copa América, hosting a Group C fixture between Uruguay and Colombia.
-The stadium seats slighty over 45,000 spectators and has balconies, car parking, food courts and canteens in all sectors.
+The stadium seats slightly over 45,000 spectators and has balconies, car parking, food courts and canteens in all sectors.